 Chicago Illinois

 Planning a move to the Windy City?
-Start by getting a quote from PODS. |
+Start by getting a quote from PODS.

 Without further ado, here’s an easy reference list of the best places to live in Chicago to help you answer the most pressing of all questions: What Chicago neighborhood should I live in?

-Q: Is Chicago a hipster city?
-A: In a word, yes.
-Chicago is a hipster city.
-Certain cool Chicago neighborhoods (like Wicker Park) have landed on lists of most hipster places, and guides have even been written about how to assimilate as a hipster in Chicago.
-But its massive footprint and diversity of neighborhoods means the city has so much more to offer than just one stereotype — you’ll find all kinds of cool in the Windy City. |
+Chicago is a hipster city, no question.
+And some of the coolest neighborhoods in Chicago (like Wicker Park) have landed on lists of the most hipster places.
+Logan Square is another area that hits the hipster neighborhood meter.
+But the city’s massive footprint and diversity of neighborhoods means Chicago has so much more to offer than just one stereotype — you’ll find all kinds of cool in the Windy City.

 Logan Square is a hipster neighborhood in Chicago that gets better the more time you spend there.
 Only have a few hours?
 Head down Milwaukee Avenue and stop into the many cafes and shops that line “Hipster Highway.”